elchericito/prive-docs/prive-functionality-in-shopify-admin/discount-codes.md

 # 💰 Discount Codes

 {% hint style="info" %}
-At Prive, our system reads in only existing Shopify discount codes that can be input into existing subscription contracts.
-Our system does not create discount codes in Prive, unlike other legacy providers.
+AtRecurly Commerce, our system reads in only existing Shopify discount codes that can be input into existing subscription contracts.
+Our system does not create discount codes inRecurly Commerce, unlike other legacy providers.
 All discount codes should be created in Shopify.&#x20;
 {% endhint %}

 ### Creating a Discount Code in Shopify